 The first portion of the program recovers for a portion of the new Link Community Centre.
 The Link is a former school in Sutton that has been renovated and repurposed into a community centre that will be used by the Town as well as various local organizations, non-profit groups, and social services.
-The renovations total \$3.00 million, of which the Town is responsible for \$2.01 million.
-The remaining \$990,000 will come from additional sources, including the Federal Government and the Ontario Trillium Foundation.
-A share of \$1.71 million, 85 per cent, has been removed from the DC eligible costs as it is estimated that the majority of the facility will be used for community groups and non-DC eligible activities (arts and culture, health care, etc.) The remaining 15 per cent is allocated to indoor recreation activities and, following the 10 per cent reduction of \$30,150, the DC eligible costs amount to \$271,350.
+The renovations total \$3.00 million, of which the Town is responsible for \$2.94 million.
+The remaining \$60,000 will come from alternative revenue sources.
+A share of \$2.50 million, 85 per cent, has been removed from the DC eligible costs as it is estimated that the majority of the facility will be used for community groups and non-DC eligible activities (arts and culture, health care, etc.) The remaining 15 per cent is allocated to indoor recreation activities and, following the 10 per cent reduction of \$44,100, the DC eligible costs amount to \$396,900.
 These costs will be funded entirely by available DC reserve funds.

 Also included in the Parks and Recreation capital program is the new Multi-Use Recreation Centre, as outlined in the Recreation Facility Needs Study (May, 2014).
 The estimated project cost totals \$30.68 million, of which 90 per cent, or \$27.69 million is allocated to indoor recreation activities.
+The aquatic centre portion of the facility is separated from the remainder of the indoor recreation space as it is allocated out over a longer planning period to service a greater population figure.
 The remaining 10 per cent has been included in the Library Services capital program as a new branch is proposed to be located in the facility.
 See Appendix B.1 for further details.

 The MURC will be a net addition to the Town's existing stock of indoor recreation facilities and, as such, is considered to be related entirely to development The 10 per cent reduction totals \$2.77 million and is removed from the development charges calculation.
-Of the total DC eligible costs of \$24.92 million, \$1.02 million will be funded by available DC reserve funds.
-The share that exceeds the maximum allowable funding envelope of \$4.43 million is deemed to benefit development beyond the ten-year planning period under review and will be eligible for DC funding under subsequent by-laws.
-The remaining share of \$19.47 million is eligible for recovery through development charges during the 2016 to 2025 planning period.
+Of the total DC eligible costs of \$24.92 million, \$893,950 will be funded by available DC reserve funds.
+A share (76 per cent) of the DC eligible costs associated with the aquatic centre is allocated to development that will occur beyond the planning period under review to service a population of 70,300.
+As such, \$8.43 million has been allocated to the post-2025 period benefit and will be eligible for DC funding under subsequent by-laws.
+The remaining share of \$15.59 million is eligible for recovery through development charges during the 2016 to 2025 planning period.

 The final project in the capital program is an annual provision for new park and trail development and outdoor park amenities.
 The cost of \$8.70 million is based on the level of service provided to residents over the last ten years and applied to anticipated development in the planning period.
-As this project exceeds the maximum allowable funding envelope, the costs have been allocated entirely to post-period development.
+The 10 per cent service discount totals \$870,000 and is removed from the development charge calculation.
+Of the total DC eligible costs, \$2.50 million is included for recovery throughout the tenyear planning period.
+The remainder, \$5.33 million is deemed to provide a post-2025 benefit and will be considered for recovery under future development charge studies, subject to service level restrictions.

-The remaining total DC costs eligible for recovery of \$19.47 million is allocated entirely against future residential development in the Town.
-When this amount is allocated to the ten-year growth in population in new dwelling units between 2016 and 2025, an unadjusted development charge of \$2,695.18 per capita results.
+The total DC costs eligible for recovery of \$18.09 million are allocated entirely against future residential development in the Town.
+When this amount is allocated to the ten-year growth in population in new dwelling units between 2016 and 2025, an unadjusted development charge of \$2,504.47 per capita results.